 PETS: Vendors may not bring their pets or any animals to the market without special approval from the Market Manager.

-Vendor fees are due upon the approval of the vendor application, and must be received by April 30, 2021.
+VENDOR FEES: Vendor fees are due upon the approval of the vendor application, and must be received by Friday April 29, 2022.

 Check should be sent to: